HANNA MI KIM , Aesthetics of Sann & Heulg , 산흙미학 | 山土美學 , Danasekhwa, Jangpanhwa, Korean Minimalism, 김 하나미

 산흙미학 | 山土美學

-My Earth Series:HEULG focuses on hanji floor paper — a humble, traditional yellow paper once used to line Korean homes.
-In 2021, I began working with this overlooked material in a new way, transforming it into textured, glowing surfaces that evoke soil, memory, and ritual.
+My Earth Series:HEULG focuses on hanji paper — a humble, traditional yellow paper once used to line Korean homes.
+In 2022, I began working with this overlooked material in a new way, transforming it into textured, glowing surfaces that evoke soil, memory, and ritual.
 After encountering my works in Seoul, art journalist Park Hyo Sung coined the term Jangpanhwa (장판화), meaning “works created through jangpan paper.”
 While I did not name the genre myself, it originated from my approach and continues to evolve through my practice. traditional yellow paper once used to line Korean homes.

 I consider each Jangpanhwa piece a return: tree to pulp, pulp to paper, paper to earth.
 What grows, returns.
 These works are not meant to be read — but felt.
 Through surface, texture, and quiet vibration, they invite a different kind of attention — one that listens.